maxvfischer/DIY-CNC-machine/README.md

 ![attach_beams_to_side_plates_1](./images/build/frame/attach_beams_to_side_plates_10.jpg)

-The bridge beams were then inserted into the slots on the side plates once more, along with all the blockers.
-A 140 mm threaded M5 rod was inserted through the bottom two beams and a 60 mm M5 screws was inserted through the top bridge beam.
-It was all tightened using M5 nuts.
+The bridge beams were then inserted into the slots on the side plates once more, along with all the blocker clips.
+2x 140 mm threaded M5 rod (**T01**) was inserted through the bottom two beams and 2x 60 mm M5 (**S14**) screws was inserted through the top bridge beam.
+It was all tightened using M5 nuts (**N02**).

 ![attach_beams_to_side_plates_1](./images/build/frame/attach_beams_to_side_plates_11.jpg)